ovh/venom/executors/web/README.md

 ### Flags

-In chrome, you can enable or disable experimentals features to test the behaviour of upcoming features.
+In Chrome, you can turn experimental features on or off to test the behavior of upcoming features.
-You can do it manually with chrome://flags url with chrome browser.
+You can do this manually with chrome://flags url with Chrome browser.
-In venom, to enable a feature add an argument instance enable-features.
+In Venom, to enable a feature, add an instance of the enable-features argument.
-To disable a feature, add an argument instance disable-features
+To disable a feature, add a disable-features argument instance

 Example
 ```yaml